tunlusoy/Data-Science-Books/README.md

     - Top Free Recommendation: [Think Stats: Probability and Statistics for Programmers, Second Edition](http://www.greenteapress.com/thinkstats2/index.html)

+      Think Stats is an introduction to Probability and Statistics for Python programmers.
 Think Stats emphasizes simple techniques you can use to explore real data sets and answer interesting questions.
 The book presents a case study using data from the National Institutes of Health.
 Readers are encouraged to work on a project with real datasets.